trainees

 Objective.
 The award aims to recruit outstanding PhD students and postdoctoral fellows to innovative basic science and translational research training within the Snyder Institute through the offer of highly competitive scholarships/fellowships.

 Eligibility.
-Applications are solicited from interested, prospective trainees external to the University of Calgary prior to their enrollment in a graduate or postdoctoral program, or from current trainees who had been recruited to the University of Calgary since the last previous Beverley Phillips award competition closing date.
+Applications are solicited from interested trainees that have applied to a graduate or postdoctoral program at the University of Calgary.
+Applications are also welcome from trainees that are within one year of their starting date at the University of Calgary.
 For graduate scholarships, the award is contingent on acceptance into a full-time PhD program at the University of Calgary under the supervision of a full member of the Snyder Institute.

 Students who hold a BSc, MSc and/or PhD (or equivalent) from the University of Calgary are ineligible to apply for a Beverley Phillips award.